yala/OncoData_Public/README.md

 # OncoData
+Preprocessing scripts to convert Dicoms to PNGs and extract relevant metadata.

+# Introduction
-This repo contains data preprocessing scripts for the mammo project.
+This repo contains data preprocessing scripts for our Mammography projects.
+For details on model development, see [OncoNet](github.com/yala/OncoNet_Public).
+To use the models, see [OncoServe](github.com/yala/OncoServe_Public).

 ## Requirements
 Required python pip packages are listed in `requirements.txt`.
 All required pip packages and command line tools can be installed by running `./requirements.sh`.